SCODEMeetup/cbus-biking-LOC/api/README.md

 # Cbus Biking Locations API

-API that exposes reports from cyclists including location and description of the incident
+API that exposes reports from cyclists including location and incident information

 Built an deployed using the Ruby on Rails framework.